Digestive advice for wheelchair users

-NB:This following information offers general advice for people who are wheelchair-bound, but individual needs and circumstances may differ.
+NB:This following information offers general advice for people who are unable to stand up and leave the wheelchair, but individual needs and circumstances may differ.

 The scale of your immobilisation and/or paralysis will directly affect the function of your digestive organs.
 They are responsible for absorbing all the nutrients from the foods you eat.
 So, before you even think about your food, it’s important to make sure that your digestive system is performing efficiently.

 A common symptom experienced by those in a wheelchair is constipation, simply due to the fact that peristalsis (the wave-like motion that moves food through your digestive tract) does not take place.
 Eating foods that break down more easily is therefore beneficial.

 Lack of exercise means that calories don’t get burnt off as quickly as they should, so weight gain becomes an issue for many.